NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP6: Setting Up CodeBuild for SonarCloud Integration - Part 1.md

 ## Prerequisites
 Make sure you have completed the previous steps, including creating a buildspec.yml file with the correct values in your CodeCommit repository.

+### Creating a CodeBuild Project
+1. Go to the AWS CodeBuild Console.

+2. Click on "Create build project."

+### 3. Project Configuration:
+Project name: Enter a unique name, e.g., AWSProjectBuild-1.
+Tags: You can add tags for better identification (optional).
+Source:

+#### Source provider: Select "AWS CodeCommit."
+Repository: Choose your CodeCommit repository (e.g., ASecurityGuru-NewRepo).

+Branch: Select the branch containing your source code (e.g., master).

+#### Environment:
+Environment image: Choose "Managed image."
+Operating system: Select "Ubuntu."
+Runtime: Choose "Standard."
+Image: Select the latest available image.
+Service role:

+Let AWS create a service role for CodeBuild by selecting "Create a service role in your account."
+Buildspec:

+Leave the "Buildspec name" empty since you're using the standard buildspec.yml name.
+Click on "Create build project."

+AWS will create the CodeBuild project, and you'll be redirected to the project details page.